Music of Norway: Death metal

 Though less notable than its black metal scene, Norway is known for death metal.
 In contrast to black metal, death metal uses frequent tempo and time signature changes.
 In death metal, the vocals are usually low and guttural, as opposed to black metal vocals which are usually high-pitched.
 The sound in general is distorted and heavy, sometimes creating a "wall of sound".

-Famous Norwegian death metal bands include Blood Red Throne, Cadaver, Carpe Tenebrum, Myrkskog, Aeternus, Zyklon, Fester and Kvelertak, as well as Darkthrone's first album Soulside Journey.
+Famous Norwegian death metal bands include Blood Red Throne, Cadaver, Carpe Tenebrum, Myrkskog, Aeternus, Zyklon, and Fester, as well as Darkthrone's first album Soulside Journey.